briatte/srqm/README.md

 [wiki-code]: https://github.com/briatte/srqm/wiki/code
 [wiki-utils]: https://github.com/briatte/srqm/wiki/course-utilities

-Additional material is distributed in class through Google Documents.
+Additional and up-to-date material is distributed in class, usually through Google Documents.
+Please check with your instructor if you are taking the course at Sciences Po.

 Welcome to the course, and see you soon!